Control rendering of your app's virtual content on top of a camera feed.

 ARKit includes view classes for easily displaying AR experiences with SceneKit or SpriteKit.
-However, if you instead build your own rendering engine (or integrate with a third-party engine), ARKit also provides all the support necessary to display an AR experience with a custom view.
+However, if instead you build your own rendering engine using Metal, ARKit also provides all the support necessary to display an AR experience with your custom view.

 In any AR experience, the first step is to configure an ARSession object to manage camera capture and motion processing.
 A session defines and maintains a correspondence between the real-world space the device inhabits and a virtual space where you model AR content.
 To display your AR experience in a custom view, you’ll need to:

 Retrieve video frames and tracking information from the session.

 Render those frame images as the backdrop for your view.

 Use the tracking information to position and draw AR content atop the camera image.

 Get Video Frames and Tracking Data from the Session